konstruktoid/Docker/Security/CheatSheet.md

 ### Docker Bench for Security
 Docker Bench for Security is a script that checks for all the automatable tests included in the [CIS Docker 1.6 Benchmark](https://benchmarks.cisecurity.org/downloads/show-single/index.cfm?file=docker16.100).
 Docker Bench for Security is available at https://dockerbench.com.

+### drydock
+drydock provides a flexible way of assessing the security of your Docker daemon configuration and containers using editable audit templates.
+Available at https://github.com/zuBux/drydock.

 ### dockertarsum
 Like the system sum utilites (md5sum, sha1sum, sha256sum, etc), this is a command line tool to get the fixed time checksum of docker image layers.